President and co-founder, Chinese medicine lecturer and clinical supervisor

-Ben has been teaching qigong at the college since 2008.
+Ben has been teaching qigong at the college since 2008 and developed the course we now teach.
 He is an acupuncturist and has also studied Chinese herbal medicine and tuina massage.
 He graduated from a 5 year degree run in conjunction with Beijing university in 2007.
 This training included a five month clinical placement in the hospitals of Beijing.
 Since graduating Ben has completed a qigong teaching apprenticeship, advanced acupuncture and massage studies with Andrew Nugent-Head and several month long qigong instructor training courses.
 Currently he practises Chinese medicine and runs a small qigong school in Oxford.

 Practical skills tutor

 Heather originally worked in art and design after studying for a BA in fine art at Cape Town University.
 After moving to Britain, she graduated from CICM with a BA (Hons).
 She runs a busy acupuncture practice in Oxford and is co-founder of community acupuncture at the Oxford health hub.

 Chinese medicine lecturer, practical skills tutor and regional support group coordinator